top of page

 What can play therapy accomplish?

-It can be very difficult for a child to put their feelings into words.
+It can be challenging for a child to put their feelings into words.
 Play is the primary way in which children process information and solve problems.
-Ongoing research indicates that play therapy encourages positive, adaptive change in a population that is not cognitively able to make use of more verbal therapies.
+Ongoing research indicates that play therapy encourages positive, adaptive change in a population that cannot cognitively use more verbal therapies.

-Regardless of the symptoms, there are three major goals in play therapy.
+Regardless of the symptoms, there are three primary goals in play therapy.
 The first is to increase the child’s self-esteem.
 The second goal is to improve self-responsibility in the child.
-And the third is to build up decisions-making skills.
+And the third is to build up decision-making skills.

 What can I expect with play therapy?

 Sessions may last from typically 30 to 45 minutes.
-They may be with individual or groups of children.
-A variety of techniques are used according to the child’s wishes and the skills of the therapist.
+They may be with individuals or groups of children.
+Various techniques are used according to the child’s wishes and the therapist's skills.
 These may include:

 • Creative Visualization